BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > Now he probably has nobody to fall back on if Carr struggles in year 2 under Gruden.

-The people's champion, Tim's year started off with a heartbreaking loss to your lovable champion by a score of 0.31 points -- the new record for closest game (previous was Cheryl winning last year by 0.39).
+The people's champion, Tim's year started off with a heartbreaking loss to your lovable scribe by a score of 0.31 points -- the new record for closest game (previous was Cheryl winning last year by 0.39).
 It's been downhill since.
 Another case of a QB situation that is just the tip of the iceberg, Tim has been yet another casualty of the Steelers' ineptitude and of AB stealing targets from other Patriot receivers.
 When Le'Veon Bell is your team's only reliable player, you might be in trouble.
 The bright side is that Tim has a lot of players under-performing, and one or two of them getting it going could put him back near the middle of the pack.
 Unfortunately, the last thing he wants to see right now is Dan's red rocket team.

 ## Screwed the Pooch